nezowski/ATtiny85-UART-Morse-Decoder/README.md

-# ATtiny85 UART - Morse Decoder
+# ATtiny85 UART - Morse Encoder

 This project is a simple UART to Morse code translator written in assembly for the ATtiny85 microcontroller.
 It accepts uppercase letters and spaces (will interpret as space if sent otherwise) sent via UART at a baud rate of 9600 and outputs a 563Hz Morse code signal at 20 words per minute (WPM).
 There is also version with morse message stored in program memory.